Helping you get all you need from MindNode. Learn everything from the elementary to the most advanced features, shortcuts & functions.

 Connection: an alternative way of connecting thoughts/ideas on the same or different branches.

-Canvas: the area outside nodes, the background, so to say.
+Canvas: the area outside nodes, the background, so to speak.

 Stickers: visual illustrations you can add to your MindNode mind map to make things more fun.